-Take Heart will be distributed across a variety of platforms including public screenings, on television, as a series of short films, online, social media, video-on-demand, DVD, photography exhibitions and a smart phone app.
+Take Heart will be distributed across a variety of platforms including public theatrical screenings, festivals and cultural events, on television, as a series of short films, online, social media, video-on-demand, DVD/ Blu-Ray, photography exhibitions and smart phone apps.

 A BIG SUBJECT

 Take Heart: The Quest to Rid Australasia of Rheumatic Heart Disease (RHD) comprises a one-hour feature film, 14 short films, a free action toolkit, 2 free smart phone apps, this website, social media places, as well as touring screenings and photography exhibitions.